pearcej/complex/_sources/AgentBasedModels/Exercises.rst

 Exercises
 ----------

-The code for this chapter is in the Jupyter notebook chap11.ipynb_ in the repository for this book.
+The code for this chapter is in the notebook chap11.ipynb_ in the repository for this book.
 Open this notebook, read the code, and run the cells.
 You can use this notebook to work on the following exercises.

 **Exercise 1:**  Bill Bishop, author of *The Big Sort*, argues that American society is increasingly segregated by political opinion, as people choose to live among like-minded neighbors.